robonomist/robonomistClient/README.md

 **Seamless Integration for Dynamic Workflows**

-Designed to work smoothly with R, robonomistClient makes building dynamic documents and automatically updating apps easier by providing a stable API:
+Designed for robust integration with R, `robonomistClient` makes it easy to build dynamic documents and automatically updating applications:

-- Reduce disruptions caused by changing official statistics APIs.
+- Provides a stable API, reducing disruptions from changes in official statistics APIs.
-- Focus on insights rather than wrangling with data inconsistencies.
+- Focus on insights, not data wrangling.

 ## Datasources

 The `robonomistClient` package provides seamless and efficient access to [a wide range of datasources](https://robonomist.github.io/robonomistClient/articles/datasources.html) via the Robonomist Data Server.
-With support for **101 569 up-to-date data tables** across **60 distinct datasources** and **13 languages**, the package is designed to streamline your data analysis workflow.
+With support for **101 576 up-to-date data tables** across **60 distinct datasources** and **13 languages**, the package is designed to streamline your data analysis workflow.